Back Back

 A Debt Relief Order (DRO) is a formal insolvency solution for dealing with your debts, which may enable you to get most of them written off.

-It is suitable for those who owe £30,000 or less, who don’t own their own home, without much spare income and who don’t have many other assets or items of value.
+It is suitable for those who owe £50,000 or less (£20,000 in Northern Ireland), who don’t own their own home, without much spare income and who don’t have many other assets or items of value.

 The person who is in debt.